octobercms/docs/cms-components.md

 <a name="viewbag-component" class="anchor" href="#viewbag-component"></a>
 ## The "View Bag" component

 There is a special component included in October called `viewBag` that can be used on any page or layout.
-It allows ad hoc variables to be defined on the fly and accessed inside the markup area easily.
+It allows ad hoc properties to be defined and accessed inside the markup area easily as variables.
 A good usage example is defining an active menu item inside a page:

     title = "About"